HrochL/CWSL/README.md

 **Collaboration with WebSDR**

-Thanks to extension described [here](http://www.dl1glh.de/cwsl_websdr.html) IQ data from CWSL now can be consumed by popular (WebSDR)[http://websdr.org/] On the Linux side, the data is send to the ALSA software framework.
+Thanks to extension described [here](http://www.dl1glh.de/cwsl_websdr.html) the IQ data from CWSL now can be consumed by popular [WebSDR](http://websdr.org/) On the Linux side, the data is send to the ALSA software framework.
 In my opinion, then they should also be used with other Linux SDR programs.
 Thanks Hardy!